Our beauty team's honest comparison of the Shark Hair Dryer vs Dyson Supersonic

 Shark STYLE iQ technical performance

-The Shark Style iQ gets to work quickly and dried our hair in a matter of minutes.
-We found it best to first remove excess moisture from the hair with a towel before selecting an attachment (more on those later).
+The Shark Style iQ works quickly and dried our hair in a matter of minutes.
+We found it best to remove excess moisture from the hair with a towel first, before choosing an attachment (more on those later).
 As well as speed, the Shark scores well for noise; though it's more noticeable than the Dyson Supersonic's output, it’s impressively quiet compared to traditional hair dryers.

-As for the results, our hair was left looking visibly sleek and had a polished finish.
-The Shark is an ionic dryer, meaning it emits negative ions to counter the positive ions found in water.
-This means heat is evenly distributed, closing the hairs’ cuticle and removing moisture for a smoother look.
+As for results, our hair was left looking visibly sleek with a polished finish.
+The Shark is an ionic dryer, meaning it emits negative ions to counter the positive ones in water.
+Heat is evenly distributed as a result, closing the hairs’ cuticle and removing moisture for a smoother look.
 It's therefore an excellent choice for anyone with frizzy hair or a curly hairstyle who likes to blow-dry it smooth.

 Dyson Supersonic technical performance

-Super by name, super by nature, the Dyson Supersonic is powered by a motor that’s six times faster than that of the average hair dryer.
+Super by name, super by nature.
+The motor in the Dyson Supersonic is six times faster than the average hair dryer's.
 This high speed produces a stream of controlled air that dries strands noticeably fast without reliance on extreme heat, which is damaging to hair.
 We're sure anyone with a long hairstyle who usually spends ages blow-drying it will appreciate this.

-When using this techy tool, we noticed that it didn't feel as powerful as some other high-tech dryers, such as the ghd Helios.
+Using this techy tool, to us it didn't feel as powerful as some other high-tech dryers, like the ghd Helios, for example.
 Instead, we got a steady stream of air delivered at a targeted angle that smoothed the cuticle without much noise (or heat).
 As well as reducing the overall drying time, this is one of the quietest hair dryers we've tried and our hair always looks and feels healthy after using it.

 Shark hair dryer vs Dyson Supersonic: the w&h verdict

-OK, crunch time: in our opinion, compared to most traditional hair dryers, the Dyson Supersonic and Shark Style iQ are both a cut above the rest.
-They deliver salon-worthy blow-dries with clever ionised technology that eliminates frizz and bolsters shine – all while cutting down drying time with powerful motors.
+OK, crunch time.
+In our opinion, compared to most traditional tools, the Dyson Supersonic and Shark Style iQ hair dryers are both a cut above the rest.
+We're talking salon-worthy blow-dries with clever ionised technology that eliminates frizz and bolsters shine – all while cutting down drying time thanks to powerful motors.

-It is a fairly close competition but, if we have to choose between the two (which is the reason we’re here, after all), the Dyson Supersonic cinches it.
+It's fairly close but, if we have to choose, the Dyson Supersonic cinches it.
 Why?
-First of all, we’re enamoured with its sleek, lightweight design and it has more attachments that are designed for a wider variety of hair types (five versus Shark’s three).
-Plus, we have to give credit where credit is due – this dryer launched first and was a truly groundbreaking innovation at that time.
+Firstly, we’re enamoured with its sleek, lightweight design and it has more attachments that are designed for a wider variety of hair types (five, versus Shark’s three).
+Plus, we have to give credit where credit is due; this dryer launched first and was truly groundbreaking innovation at the time.

 The downsides?
-This Dyson model is significantly more expensive and the attachments aren't as smart.
-So, if you have and can afford to spend the extra money, we’d recommend opting for the Dyson Supersonic.
-If, however, you’re looking for a more affordable model – and one that takes the guesswork out of choosing settings for the diffuser and styling nozzles – we don't think the Shark STYLE iQ dryer would disappoint.
-Its easy handling and sleek design make it a great tool.
+The Supersonic is significantly more expensive and the attachments aren't as smart.
+So, if you have and can afford to spend the extra money, we’d recommend opting for Dyson, but if you’re looking for a more affordable model – and one that takes the guesswork out of settings vs attachments – we don't think the Shark STYLE iQ dryer will disappoint.
+Its easy handling and sleek design make it a great tool, too.

 Emma Stoddart is a freelance beauty journalist and self-confessed skincare aficionado with over five years’ industry experience.
 Emma has worked for some of the UK’s top women’s titles including Net-A-Porter, Stylist and Grazia.
 Her experience spans online and print as well as producing editorial shoots with some of the industry’s biggest artists, including Val Garland.
 Asides from working with them behind the scenes, she’s also had the chance to interview the likes of Patrick Ta, Pat McGrath, and Sam McKnight for all their insider tips and tricks.